 3. Private Rooms

-4. Studios - Studios are self-contained spaces with a bedroom, bathroom, and kitchenette in one unit.
+Studios are compact self-contained units that include a bedroom, bathroom, and kitchenette all in one space.

 1. Food - $220 – $350 per month